 Parking on campus

 For those students wishing to bring a car to campus, a five-week parking pass can be purchased, price TBA.
-Please note that the parking pass only allows students to park on East Campus in designated spots.
-The parking pass does not cover any off-campus parking that may cost.
+Please note that the parking pass only allows students to park on East Campus or Central Campus in designated spots.
+The parking pass does not cover any off-campus parking that may involve costs.
 Parking passes can be reserved through the ADF office prior to arrival and picked up on check-in day.
+ADF is not responsible for any parking violations or fines received while on Duke University’s campus.